medavox/BukkitPluginSorter/README.md

 Outputs a basic html table in a file named after the plugin stage it scans. eg for listing mature releases, it produces Mature.html

-This has been thrown together fairly quickly, so the source may not be all that readable, but it works.
+*Uses jsoup to get and manipulate the html

-Uses jsoup to get and manipulate the html, uses threads to parallellise (and therefore speed up from a crawl) the retireval of pages.
+*uses threads to parallellise (and therefore speed up from a crawl) the retrieval of pages.

-Requires JSoup 1.7.2, java JDK 1.6 (uses 1.6's File class for hard disk io)
+Requires JSoup 1.7.2 and JDK 1.6 (uses 1.6's File class for hard disk io, which is redesigned in 1.7)

 Compiling
 =======